How to Write Essays with AI (Without Getting Caught)

 Use AI to find sources to verify

 Use Perplexity (also on AskAI.free) for research because it cites sources.
-Standard chat models can hallucinate citations — they make up plausible-sounding papers that don't exist.
+Standard chat models can hallucinate citations - They make up plausible-sounding papers that don't exist.

 Always click through to the actual source.
 "AI told me there's a 2023 study saying X" is not a citation.
+A workable loop: Perplexity surfaces candidate sources, you read the abstract or the relevant section, and only then does it go in your bibliography.
+For a deeper research workflow, see our guide on using AI for research without hallucinated citations.

 Don't run final text through 'AI humanizers'

 If you wrote the prose yourself (steps 1-4), it's already human.
-"AI humanizers" exist to launder AI-generated text, but in 2026 they're easy to spot — the rewriting introduces its own pattern (overly varied sentence length, weird thesaurus swaps).
+"AI humanizers" exist to launder AI-generated text, but in 2026 they're easy to spot - The rewriting introduces its own pattern (overly varied sentence length, weird thesaurus swaps).

 Understand what detectors actually catch